Earning a living... 職歴

 Historic Pirate Reenactor

 1999 - 2002 Crew member / Gunner / Pirate Reenactor - (Hampton, VA & Beaufort, NC) Performed authentic historic reenactments, usually the manning and firing of shipboard cannon and going aloft at historically themed tall Ship festivals.
 Activities were performed while ships were underway which necessitated ongoing training in seamanship.
 Events were held in the mid Atlantic coastal region of the United States.
-Specialized in early 18th century piracy, in particular the pirate Caesar (birth date unknown - 1719), one of the notorious Black Beard's (aka Edward Teach, 1680 - 1718) crew members.
-Trained as crew member aboard Captain Horatio Sinbad's Meka II, a period two masted Brigantine class ship based in Beaufort, North Carolina.
+Specialized in early 18th century piracy, in particular the pirate Caesar (birth date unknown - 1719), one of the notorious Black Beard's (aka Edward Teach, 1680 - 1718) crew.
+Trained as crew member aboard Captain Horatio Sinbad's Meka II, a period two masted Brigantine class ship, based in Beaufort, North Carolina.
 Web: http://www.pirate-privateer.com/.
 Trained in the fine old art of period gunnery (mounted swivel guns, flintlock pistols, and cannon).
 Web: https://festevents.org/events/2018-season-events/norfolkharborfest/sail-norfolk-2017/, Blog link: Piracy 2.0...

 .